-- If one team defeated the two other tiebreaker teams in the round robin, they will be granted a bye and will play the winner of a game between other two teams.
-The winner of this game will be awarded the available playoff spot. - If no team defeated the two other tiebreaker teams in the round robin, the first ranked team will be granted a bye and will play the winner of a game between the other two teams.
-The winner this game will be awarded the available playoff spot.
+- Ranking will be determined by head-to-head and then shoot-out (LSD) results. - If one team defeated the two other tiebreaker teams in the round-robin, they will be granted the available playoff position. - If no team defeats the two other tiebreaker teams in the round-robin, positioning will be determined by LSD results.
+The first and second-ranked teams will play a tiebreaker.
+The winner of this game will be awarded the available playoff spot.